 And yet, we still doubt.

-Don't let your hindsight handicap your ability to experience truth.
+Don't let the handicap of hindsight diminish your ability to experience truth.

 Before you assume you're better than the Old Testament Israelites, assume you're just like them.